openshift/release/cluster/test-deploy/README.md

 ### Configure installer variables

-**Add new installer variables** to a file such as `gcp-dev/myvars.yaml` (any YAML file in the profile directory will be treated as a variables file).
+**Add new installer variables** to a file such as `gcp-dev/zz_vars.yaml` (any YAML file in the profile directory will be treated as a variables file, and for now, the `zz_` prefix ensures that your variables will override any predefined ones).
 Keep in mind that the precedence order of the variable files in the profile is unspecified: to override variables in `vars.yaml` or `vars-origin.yaml` just modify those files directly for now.

 ## Usage